thatonesecguy/rDNS-ng/README.md

 # rDNS-ng
 A reverse dns lookup tool for a range of given IP's or a whole subnet.

+Note : Runs only on Python3.x ...
+No support for Python2!

 usage: `rDNS.py [-h] [-ir IP Range] [-is Subnet] [-f Output file]`